tdauth/scala-futures-promises/README.md

 f2.onComplete((t: Try[Int]) => println(t.get()))
 ```

+## Implementation based on Scala FP without Derived Methods
+There is a second implementation located in the package [nonderived](./src/main/scala/tdauth/futuresandpromises/nonderived) which is based on the first Scala FP implementation.
+However, it implements all derived methods with methods which are already provided by Scala FP if it is possible.
+This implementation shows the power of Scala FP itself.

 ## Combinators
-The object [Combinators](./src/main/scala/futuresandpromises/combinators/Combinators.scala) contains different implementations of the non-blocking combinators using each other.
+The object [Combinators](./src/main/scala/tdauth/futuresandpromises/combinators/Combinators.scala) contains different implementations of the non-blocking combinators using each other.

 ## Unit Tests
 The unit tests are realized with the help of [ScalaTest](http://www.scalatest.org/).